caravan-bitcoin/caravan/packages/caravan-health/README.md

 The `caravan-health` package is designed to help users maintain the health of their bitcoin wallets.
 Wallet health is determined by various factors including financial privacy, transaction fees, and the avoidance of dust outputs.
 This README will guide you through understanding wallet health goals, scoring metrics, and how to use the caravan-health package to achieve optimal wallet health.

 # Defining Wallet Health Goals
 Different users have diverse needs and preferences which impact their wallet health goals.
 Some users prioritize financial privacy, others focus on minimizing transaction fees, and some want a healthy wallet without delving into the technical details of UTXOs and transactions.
-The caravan-health package aims to research metrics that help label scores for wallet health and provide suggestions for improvement.
+The caravan-health package aims to highlight metrics for wallet health and provide suggestions for improvement.

 # Wallet Health Goals:
 - Protect financial privacy